kevinw5973/github-tutorial/README.md

 Has version control- meaning that it help organize and keep track of changes |Allows collaboration

-*Extra Info: Cloud is a server thats connected to the internet.*
+*Extra Info: Cloud is a server that's connected to the internet.*

 ---